 In the 1950s, Dobson family members Alan and Chris joined the business, representing the Nuffield from 1957.
-In 1959, the company also began to sell JCB products, while 1967 brought the advent of Massey Ferguson and major advance in the range of agricultural and industrial machinery on offer.
+In 1961, the company also began to sell JCB products, while 1967 brought the advent of Massey Ferguson and a major advance in the range of agricultural and industrial machinery on offer.
 To this day, Massey Ferguson continues to be one of our primary equipment brands, not only for tractors but also Tele Handlers, Groundscare equipment, Balers, Loaders and grass equipment.

-Subsequent years saw the acquisition of more franchises, including Isuzu pickup trucks, Kubota excavators and TEREX compact equipment.
+Subsequent years saw the acquisition of more franchises, including Isuzu pickup trucks, Kubota excavators and Mecalac compact equipment.
 In the late 1970s PV Dobson acquired Bridge End Garage, complete with its Austin Rover franchise.
 Today, we’re proud to represent Volvo, Mazda, Renault and Dacia from a purpose-built facility that has the space and expertise to showcase the unique character of each marque, drawing customers from a wide area for manufacturer-approved parts and servicing.